 When you apply for a home loan or another form of financing in Australia, the lender will check your credit score and request a copy of your credit report from a credit reporting agency.
 There are four credit reporting agencies, Equifax (formerly Veda), Dun and Bradstreet, Experian and the Tasmanian Collection Service, that collect your financial information and collate it into a credit report.
 Some of those bureaus also use the data they collect to create your credit score.

 However, as each credit reporting agency collects financial information differently, each one has its own system for determining your credit score.
-For example, Equifax uses the Equifax Score system to rate all credit-active individuals with a score out of 1,200 (a score of 833 or above is considered excellent), while Experian uses your financial data to calculate a credit score out of 1,000.
+Here is a breakdown of Experian and Eqifax's credit scores: